Schwarzwald family: Heinrich IV Schwarzwald (1619–1672)

 In his home at Langgasse (35 Długa Street), he built a library with over three thousand volumes of manuscripts, incunabula and prints, including numerous Polish books.
 In 1669, he bequeathed the library to the church of Saints Peter and Paul in Danzig.

 He died 24 June 1672 and was buried in St. Mary's church, Danzig.

-A portrait of Heinrich IV, Portrait of Heinrich Schwarzwald IV, 1669, by Andreas Stech is in the collection of the PAS Gdańsk Library.
+A portrait of Heinrich IV, Heinrich Schwarzwald, 1669, after Andreas Stech is in the collection of the PAS Gdańsk Library.
 The portrait of Heinrich Schwarzwald IV (1619–1672) was incorporated into the PAS Gdańsk Library's collection in 1832.
 Heinrich Schwarzwald IV was the founder of the book collection for the Petrischule in Gdańsk.
 Both the book collection and the portrait were donated to the school at St. Peter and Paul Church after the death of Heinrich Schwarzwald IV's nephew, Heinrich Schwarzwald V, in 1708.